 Establish password control procedures

-- Many operating systems (like Microsoft Windows) can be set up so employees are forced to choose strong passwords.
+- Many operating systems (such as Microsoft Windows) can be set up so employees are forced to choose strong passwords.

 - Make sure passwords are kept secure.
 For instance, advise employees not to write their passwords down.